 - If you’re experiencing BBQ technical difficulties, use some liquid smoke, smoked paprika, or smoked salt to impart a little smoky barbecued flavour without having to use the grill.

-- If you can’t get the classic X grill marks on your foods, move them around a little more and try to create a beautiful brown crust (ie GBD – Golden Brown Delicious).
+- If you can’t get the classic “X” grill marks on your foods, move them around a little more and try to create a beautiful brown crust.

 What are your favourite grilling tips and/or hacks?
 Post them on social and tag us!
-Visit our Savour the Summer page for more summertime cooking inspiration.
+Visit our Fresh Ways to Slow Down Summer page for more summertime cooking inspiration.